skirtapaieo/machinelearning-101/README.md

 ## The Solution

-The solution is straightforward based on the six statistics needed, there are several things that should be addee in a real-life case:
+The solution is straightforward based on the six statistics needed, there are several things that should be addee in a real-life case.
+The code in get-statistics was used at Algoexpert but there are several other things to do to make it behave in practise:

-- Logging
+- Error handling and logging -
 - Validation (decorator) - imported wraps
 - Test cases (Algoexpert had 15 for this function)
+- Performance - the mode function and the sorted list could be fixed
+- Memory usage - when the list is long it makes sense to not have the full list in memory
+- Documentation addid docstring for Sphinx to use
+- Code style - PEP8 is followed
+- Concurrency and parallelism - the computations could be made parallel using multiprocessing

 ```python
 import logging